The Importance of a Driver’s License

 4. Take both the written test and driving test administered by the DMV

-It is important to note that the Department of Motor & Vehicles (DMV) can be a busy place, and appointments for tests and other services may need to be scheduled several weeks in advance.
-Be sure to plan accordingly when scheduling your appointment and bring all necessary documents with you to avoid any delays or complications.
+It is important to note that the Department of Motor & Vehicles (DMV) can be busy, and appointments for tests and other services may need to be scheduled several weeks in advance.
+Plan accordingly when scheduling your work, and bring all necessary documents to avoid delays or complications.

 Types of New York Driver’s Licenses

-There are two types of driver’s licenses issued in the State of New York: Class D License and Class E License.
+Two types of driver’s licenses are issued in the State of New York: Class D and Class E.

 Class D License – Standard Driver’s License

-The Class D license is the most common type of driver’s license in New York.
+The Class D license is the most common type of New York driver’s license.
 It allows drivers to operate passenger cars, vans, and small trucks weighing less than 26,000 lbs.
 It has a few requirements and restrictions.

 Restrictions on Class D License

-- No driving between 9 pm to 5 am unless accompanied by a licensed driver who is over 21 years old and has at least one year of driving experience or traveling to/from work or school-related activities.
+• No driving between 9 pm and 5 am unless accompanied by a licensed driver over 21 with at least one year of driving experience or traveling to/from work or school-related activities.

 Endorsements available for Class D License